junk0211110/microcosm/README.md

 # <a href="http://microcosm.site" target="_blank">microcosm</a>
 A starter project to help you create, build and deploy your own simple, static and responsive microsite.

 Uses the responsive CSS of skeleton.
-Visit <a href="http://getskeleton.com" target="_blank">getskeleton.com</a> for the details.
+Visit <a href="http://getskeleton.com" target="_blank">getskeleton.com</a> for features and implementation details.

 ## Getting started

 There are 2 ways to get started:

-- You can visit <a href="http://microcosm.site" target="_blank">microcosm</a> for the .zip and all the instructions
+- Visit <a href="http://microcosm.site" target="_blank">microcosm</a> for the .zip and all the instructions
-- You can also clone this repo
+- Clone the repo

 ### What's in the repo?

-Skeleton's css, a starter index.html and most importantly, all of the tools required for a sane and painless workflow.
+A starter site and most importantly, all of the tools required for a sane and painless workflow.

 - Gulp manages your server, creates your build and watches for any changes
-- Browsersync let's you interact with your site simultaneously, on multiple browsers
+- Browsersync lets you interact with your site on multiple browsers, simultaneously

 ### Prerequisites